Category: Politics & Social Issues (Page 2 of 4)

 How long has it been since Demonetization ?
 4 months!

-Apart from the politics of it, taking credit or transferring blame or disowning it, we’ve seen quite a lot.
-In the last 3 (or so) years since this government came to power with a whopping majority, this has been the biggest move by them.
+Apart from the politics of Demonitization, taking credit or transferring blame or disowning it, we’ve seen quite a lot.
+In the years since this government came to power with a whopping majority, this has been the biggest move by them, before GST ‘kick’ed in.

-I realized why people say that paying with cash helps in keeping track of your money.
+Savings Opportunity: I realized why people say that paying with cash helps in keeping track of your money.
 I guess we aren’t as ‘digitally sound’ as we’d like to be.
+Stopped spending

 Few days before, I was with Abbu , to get his ECG report.
 The doctor asked me something in Kannada, which I half-understood, and replied back in English, to which she said, “Parwa nai, Urdu maalum merku”.
 (No worries, I know Urdu).